vcz-fr/apps/app/unlink/index.md

 There are two things to note, however:

 - Only the first 20 redirections will be reported.
-This is already an out of the ordinary amount ;
+This is by itself an outstanding amount;
-- Some websites might not behave perfectly, like this one.
+- Some websites might not behave perfectly.
 See example below.

 ### How it works